-From the date of acquisition, Ashtree has contributed S\$442,000 and S\$71,000 to the revenue and profit net of tax of the Group respectively.
-If the combination has taken place at the beginning of the financial year, the contribution to the Group's revenue and profits, net of tax would have been S\$792,000 and S\$113,000 respectively.
+From the date of acquisition, Ashtree has contributed S\$442,000 and S\$71,000 to the revenue and profit after tax of the Group respectively.
+If the combination has taken place at the beginning of the financial year, the contribution to the Group's revenue and profits after tax would have been S\$792,000 and S\$113,000 respectively.